 An object in grammar is a part of a sentence, and often part of the predicate.
 It refers to someone or something involved in the subject's "performance" of the verb.
 It is what the verb is being done to.
 As an example, the following sentence is given:

-A direct object answers the question "What?"
+A direct object answers the question "what?" or "whom?"

-- David repaired his car → his car is the direct object of the verb repaired ( What did David repair?)
+- David repaired his car → his car is the direct object of the verb repaired. ( What did David repair?)

-An indirect object answers the question "To whom?" or "For whom?".
 An indirect object is the recipient of the direct object, or an otherwise affected participant in the event.
 There must be a direct object for an indirect object to be placed in a sentence.
 In other words an indirect object cannot exist without a direct object.

 - They sent him a postcard - him is the indirect object of the verb sent.
 (To whom did they send a postcard?)

 You may also be interested in: